camicroscope/GSOC/README.md

 **Current Status:** Currently, caMicroscope supports uses of multiple types of models for markup, implemented with TensorFlow.js.
 Likewise, download of areas in an image given a bounding box is also supported.

+The aim is to support a wider range of models and flexible use of their outputs.
+One such example is a two stage CNN described [here](https://arxiv.org/pdf/1803.04054.pdf).
+Currently, caMicroscope supports single stage networks showing results directly, but no provision to use those results in any other model.

 **Required Skills:** JavaScript, TensorFlow.js (recommended)

 **Code Challenge:** Using a machine learning toolkit of your choice, create a tool which returns positions in pixels corresponding to bounding boxes of a given object in the image.
 For example, given an image with both cats and dogs, return bounding boxes for only cats.